Glenn Miller: Major Glenn Miller Army Air Forces Orchestra: 1942–1946

 He first applied for a commission in the US Navy but was turned down.
 At the time, the Navy was dealing with a scandal concerning celebrity commissions in exchange for draft avoidance.
-This had nothing to do with Miller but prevented the Navy from acting on his application. (p.
-25-26).
+This had nothing to do with Miller, but it prevented the Navy from acting on his application.

 Miller then applied to the US Army with whom he had privately explored the possibility of enlisting.
-During a March 1942 visit to Washington, Miller had met with officials of the Army Bureau of Public Relations and Army Air Forces.(p.
-24) On August 12, 1942, Miller sent a three-page letter to General Charles Young of the Army Service Forces, outlining his interest in "streamlining modern military music" and to express his "sincere desire to do a real job for the Army that is not actuated by any personal draft problem."
+During a March 1942 visit to Washington, Miller had met with officials of the Army Bureau of Public Relations and Army Air Forces.
+On August 12, 1942, Miller sent a three-page letter to General Charles Young of the Army Service Forces, outlining his interest in "streamlining modern military music" and to express his "sincere desire to do a real job for the Army that is not actuated by any personal draft problem."
 General Young forwarded Miller's letter to Gen. Brehon Somervell, commander of Army Service Forces who approved Miller's application.
 The Army notified Miller of his commission on September 8, 1942.
 He received a one-month delay to settle his business affairs.